Healthy cheese choices

 - Tends to be high in salt - try rinsing off the brine before using.

-- Has a stringy, stretchy texture
+- Mozzarella has a stringy, stretchy texture.

-- Strongly flavoured with a unique aroma
+- Parmesan is a strongly flavoured cheese with a unique aroma.

-- The smell of fresh Parmesan is not as strong as powdered Parmesan
+- The smell of fresh Parmesan is not as strong as powdered Parmesan.

 - You need only small quantities for maximum effect - if you use 10g of Parmesan cheese at 30% fat that gives you less fat in total than using 50g of Edam cheese at 25% fat.